Better Off Dead (1985 film): Plot

 Lane is further embarrassed when he gets fired from his humiliating fast food job at Pig Burgers in front of Roy and Beth, who are there on a date.
 To top it all, he increasingly begins to suffer from neurotic hallucinations owing to the mounting frustrations in his life.

-As Lane attempts to either end his life or win back his ex-girlfriend, he gradually gets to know a new girl: a French foreign-exchange student named Monique, who has a crush on him.
-She is staying with Lane's overbearing neighbor Mrs. Smith, who continually tries to force Monique into being a girlfriend for her socially awkward son Ricky.
+As Lane attempts to either end his life or win back his ex-girlfriend, he gradually gets to know a new girl: French foreign-exchange student Monique Junot, who has a crush on him; she is staying with Lane's overbearing neighbor Mrs. Smith, who continually tries to force Monique into being a girlfriend for her socially awkward son Ricky.

 The Smiths are so annoying that Monique pretends she cannot speak English.
 She is a Los Angeles Dodgers fan, who turns out to be an excellent auto mechanic and skier.
 Monique both helps Lane fix his Camaro and tries to build his confidence.

 When Roy insults Monique, Lane challenges him to a ski race down the K-12, with the winner to be captain of the ski team.
 She helps Lane prepare for the race, which he ultimately wins despite losing a ski and being pursued by Johnny.
 Beth rushes to embrace Lane at the finish line, but he rejects her and after besting Ricky (who attempts to keep Lane from rescuing Monique from the restraints of his mother) in a ski-pole swordfight, drives off with Monique in his Camaro.

 Lane and Monique are last seen kissing on home plate at Dodger Stadium, with Johnny bicycling towards them, while in a mid-credit scene Badger launches a homemade space shuttle from his room through the roof of the house.